redFrik/yetanotheroscmovieplayer/README.md

 * palindrome looping does not yet work in the raspberry pi version.
 * negative speed (backwards) does not yet work in the raspberry pi version.
 * use the rpitft version if you have a tft display like Adafruit's [PiTFT Plus](https://www.adafruit.com/products/2441)
+* also for the rpitft version to avoid flicker you will want to log out and exit the raspbian desktop before starting this app (via ssh or startup script).

 testcode
 --